 North Brushy Creek Trail

-A 1.9-mile trail.
-Partial shade (49% coverage); water access along most of the route.
+A flat 1.9-mile point to point.
+Partial shade (49% coverage); water access along most of the route; best in the morning or evening during summer.

 ShadeSome shade